zsparal/api-documentation/source/reference/v1/payments-api/create-payment.rst

    * - ``redirectUrl``

        .. type:: string
-          :required: true
+          :required: false

      - The URL your customer will be redirected to after the payment process.

+       Only for payments with the ``sequenceType`` parameter set to ``recurring``, you can omit this parameter. *For all other payments, this parameter is mandatory.*

        It could make sense for the ``redirectUrl`` to contain a unique identifier – like your order ID – so you can show the right page referencing the order when your customer returns.

    * - ``webhookUrl``